‹ Back to Insights

 Suppose the incoming products or materials fail the surface quality checks.
 In this case, the manufacturer has the tools and data to communicate the nonconformity effectively.
 The solution could be that the supplier needs a quality check at their location before shipment, the supplier’s cleaning or preparation processes are drifting out of spec, or the manufacturer may simply need to find another supplier to provide the quality they need.

 By establishing benchmarks and testing for surface quality at every step of the manufacturing process, a company can ensure the overall quality of its finished product and can quickly respond to changes in the supply chain.
-The result will be a manufacturing facility that can run more efficiently and quickly adapt to market changes, giving them an edge over its competitors.
+The result will be a manufacturing facility that can run more efficiently and quickly adapt to market changes, giving it an edge over its competitors.